joeyday/glideguide.blog/_posts/2025-02-17-glidequery-perks-part-3.md

 In the GlideRecord example, we first instantiate an object and assign it to a variable.
 From that point on we call methods on the object that cause the object to change.
 We don't have to assign the output of those method calls to any new variable, because each time we add a new query the object itself changes.
 When we execute the query the object changes again, and each time we iterate to the next record the object changes yet again.
 And the whole time it remains assigned to the same variable name.

-These changes in the object are sometimes called mutations or side effects, and some consider it a best practice to avoid them.
+These changes in the object are sometimes called mutations or side effects, and some consider it best practice to avoid them.
 But aren't variables meant to vary?
 After all, it's right there in the name "variable".
 What's really wrong with allowing the GlideRecord object to mutate like this?
 We saw one extreme (and thankfully uncommon) example in [Part 0](/2023/01/30/glidequery-perks-part-0.html) and [Part 2](/2024/09/07/glidequery-perks-part-2.html) where mutation due to the `next` method caused undesirable behavior, but are there other drawbacks?

 ## GlideQuery objects are immutable